cyverse-archive/Donkey/doc/endpoints/misc.md

 Secured Endpoint: GET /secured/bootstrap

-Delegates to metadactyl: GET /secured/bootstrap

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
+This endpoint gets user information from the metadactyl endpoint using the same path, and adds the user's home path, the user's trash path, and the base trash path to the response.
-Please see the metadactyl documentation for more information.
+Please see the [metadactyl documentation](https://github.com/iPlantCollaborativeOpenSource/metadactyl-clj/blob/master/doc/endpoints/misc.md#initializing-a-users-workspace) for more information.

 Note that the `ip-address` query parameter that has to be passed to the metadactyl service cannot be obtained automatically in most cases.
 Because of